 Keep an eye on your children who don’t know about the dangers of cold.

-Understand ‘wind chill’ and avoid windy places.
+Understand wind chill and avoid windy places.

-one line to add LAYERS LAYERS AND LAYERS
+LAYERS LAYERS AND LAYERS.